Clemapfel/Mousetrap.jl/README.md

 ## Supported Platforms

 Mousetrap is available for the following platforms.
-Note that on macOS, the [`RenderArea`](http://clemens-cords.com/mousetrap/01_manual/09_native_rendering/) widget is unavailable, all other widgets and functionalities are fully supported.
+Note that on macOS, the [`RenderArea`](http://clemens-cords.com/mousetrap/01_manual/09_native_rendering/) widget is unavailable, while all other widgets and functionalities are fully supported.

 | Platform         | GUI Component       | `RenderArea` Widget        |
 |------------------|---------------------|----------------------------|